freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 .. include:: ../../includes/rerun-install-is-safe.txt

-Updating Localization for the *Source Interface* and the *Journalist Interface*
+Updating localization for the *Source Interface* and the *Journalist Interface*
 -------------------------------------------------------------------------------

 The *Source Interface* and *Journalist Interface* are translated in the following